 I was hoping to transfer some of Ian's weight to Emily's suitcase (what was I thinking?) but Emily's suitcase was also over the allotted pounds, so Ian transferred some of her heavier items to his suitcase so only one fee would need to be paid.
 Brilliant thinking on my part I should add.

 I needn't have worried!
 When the kids checked in and Ian explained that most of his weight was due to gifts for his family the clerk gave Ian this cute little plaid bag, asked him to transfer the heavy stuff and he checked a 2nd bag for free!
-The world is so greedy and surly that I forget there are still kind people out there.
-I hope Ian and Emily remember to email the airline and thank her.

 I saw Ian and Emily through security and headed back to my car ( I didn't cry) for the drive back to Syracuse.
 It was 4:20 on a Wednesday afternoon and I didn't make it to the Holland Tunnel until almost 6:30.
 I was not amused.
 I spent almost 40 minutes driving 3 blocks....true NYC gridlock.
 How do people do this?
 The people I saw in their cars (mostly NJ plates) looked like they were going home from work.
 My drive to work takes 10 minutes in the morning and if I leave at the wrong time I encounter school buses, and that adds 5 minutes to my commute, makes me late and raises my anxiety level to heart attack proportions.